MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD13_LAB_MANUAL.md

 2. Verify that **Report** links are displayed next to questions.
 3. Click the **Report** link next to the question **What are some good resources for getting started with HTML5?**
 4. Verify that the question disappears from the page (there will be a short delay while the question is assessed).
-5. Close Internet Explorer.
+5. Close Microsoft Edge.

 >**Result:** After completing this exercise, you will have added a feature to the **Live** page that enables users to report inappropriate questions and causes the application to remove them.

-©2017 Microsoft Corporation.
+©2018 Microsoft Corporation.
 All rights reserved.

 The text in this document is available under the  [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
 All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are  **not**  included within the Creative Commons license grant.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.